 In March 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted.
-The CARES Act allows corporations with net operating losses ("NOLs") incurred in 2018, 2019 and 2020 to carry back such NOLs to each of the five years preceding the year of the NOLs, beginning with the earliest year in which there was taxable income, and claim an income tax refund in the applicable carryback years.
-As a result of this NOLs carryback provision in the CARES Act, the Company was able to recognize an income tax refund receivable in March 2020 of \$55 million, including \$11 million in income tax benefit for the current year and \$44 million of previously recognized deferred income tax benefit.
+The CARES Act allows corporations with NOL carryforwards incurred in 2018, 2019 and 2020 to carryback such NOL carryforwards to each of the five years preceding the year of the NOL carryforwards, beginning with the earliest year in which there was taxable income, and claim an income tax refund in the applicable carryback years.
+As a result of this NOL carryforwards carryback provision in the CARES Act, the Company was able to recognize an income tax refund receivable in March 2020 of \$55 million, including \$11 million in income tax benefit for the current year and \$44 million of previously recognized deferred income tax benefit.
 As of December 31, 2021, the Company had received all of this refund.